PreranaSomani/AI-FAQ-Assistant-Narayani-Hotel/README.md

 - Improves guest experience with instant and reliable answers
 - Easily scalable to other hotels—just change the dataset and re-train

+Setup Instructions
+1. Fine-Tuning the Model
+Format your dataset as a .jsonl file (see faq_dataset.jsonl)

+Use OpenAI CLI to fine-tune GPT-4o:

+bash
+Copy
+Edit
+openai api fine_tunes.create -t "faq_dataset.jsonl" -m gpt-4o
+2. Create Telegram Bot
+Talk to @BotFather

+Set bot name, username, and get the bot token

+Use the token in your n8n workflow

+3. Set Up n8n
+Install or use n8n Cloud

+Import the workflow (n8n_workflow.json)

+Replace API key and bot token with your values

+4. Run the Flow
+Your Telegram bot will now respond to guest messages using the fine-tuned model

 ## Contact

 **Prerana Somani**